mpaustin/monthly-expense-converter/README.md

-Converts Mint-exported expenses into categories I use for my personal net worth tracking spreadsheet.
+Converts Empower-exported expenses into categories I use for my personal net worth tracking spreadsheet.